- There are nearly 700 deaths are attributed to boating accidents in the U.S. each year.

 Of course, some crashes are inevitably caused by things we can’t control: weather, hazardous waters and congested waterways.
 However, a responsible boater will ensure his or her vessel is properly equipped and in good working condition, and will be educated and sober enough to know how to respond in the event of the unexpected.
 When that doesn’t happen, it can be grounds for a negligence action.

 Boater irresponsibility is a major factor in injury cases.
-Among the most common Florida waterway violations in 2013:
+Among the most common Florida waterway violations:

 - Boating in restricted areas (3,820 citations)